Christ-Mind-Teachings/cmi-acol/_dialog/chap03.md

 3.23 What this portion of the dialogue attempts to do is to give you a language to support what you already know, and are already aware of, so that you are more comfortable with letting what you know serve you in your creation of the new.
-All—all—that you need in order to create the new is available within you.
+All—*all*—that you need in order to create the new is available within you.
 The power of the universe is given and received constantly in support of the creation of the new.
 This is what creation is!
 The entire universe, the All of All, giving and receiving as one.
-This is our power.
-And our power is needed for the creation of the Covenant of the New in this time of Christ.
+This is *our* power.
+And *our* power is needed for the creation of the Covenant of the New in this time of Christ.